Nyayic/Jessie-HTML-CSS-Bootstrap-Portifolio-Website/README.md

 # Jessie-HTML-CSS-Bootstrap-Portifolio-Website
-A Simple Portfolio Website built using
+A Simple front-end Portfolio Website built using
 1. HTML
 2. CSS and Bootstrap